Spider Bill

 As we taste through the new releases, Tarrant’s perfectionist disposition comes as no surprise.
 These are to the point and take no prisoners in uncovering the truth about what it is that makes the Adelaide Hills a distinguished wine region that offers winemakers like Tarrant boundless creative possibilities.
 We are fortunate bystanders.

-NV Blanc de Blanc
+NV Sparkling Blanc de Blanc

 2021 Verdicchio